wuxiyang1996/wuxiyang1996.github.io/content/project/hetero-marl/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Hierarchy Communication-based Perception-Action Coordination in Heterogeneous Robot Team"
+title: "Learning Heterogeneous Multi-agent Communication for Joint Perception-Control Tasks"
-summary: "Focusing on the coopeartive heterogenous MARL in FireCommander2020 environment, which is highly dynamic and stochastic, this project intends to propose a communication-based multi-agent reinforcement learning method.
-Since the discrate execution framework is typical ineffective, a learnable module is introduced to the interal and exteral agent team communication respectively."
+summary: "Focusing on the coopeartive heterogenous MARL in FireCommander2020 environment, which is highly dynamic and stochastic, this project intends to investigate and propose a multi-agent communication learning framework to improve the cooperative behavior in collaborative Markov games and existing MARL algorithms."
 authors: []
 tags: []
 categories: []